Mexico City in August 2026: Rain, Food & Value

 - Skip August if dry weather is more important than everything else

 Still deciding?
-Compare Mexico in August, Mexico City in July, and Best Time to Visit Mexico City before you book.
+Compare Mexico in August, Mexico City in July, Mexico City in September, and Best Time to Visit Mexico City before you book.
+If you want a nearby add-on after the capital, compare Puebla in August, Queretaro in August, and San Miguel de Allende in August for short rainy-season side trips.